 If you had an original Xbox, chances are you'll have owned this game.
 The Project Gotham series is exclusive to Xbox however a mobile game was eventually released in 2007 which branched out from this exclusivity.

 PGR2 featured 102 different cars playable across three different game modes.
-Kudos World Series, the game's main campaign consisted of completing challenges throughout a race while driving as fast as possible, as opposed to simply driving around a circuit and finishing in first place.
+Kudos World Series, the game's main campaign consisted of completing challenges throughout a race while driving as fast as possible, as opposed to simply driving around a circuit and finishing in the first place.
 Other modes consist of Arcade Racing and a Time Attack mode.

 Critics praised PGR2 for its realistic graphics and fun multiplayer.